damianhakert/damianhakert.github.io/source/handbook/security/index.md

    user accounts, use that.
 If not, then store your credentials in an appropriate company 1Password vault so that your colleagues can sign in using your credentials.

-   Do not share credentials via email, issue comments, chat etc. This includes email addresses to login and API keys.
+1. Do not share credentials via email, issue comments, chat etc. This includes email addresses to login and API keys.
 Use 1Password vaults for this.
 You will be invited to applicable vaults after joining the company.
+1. If you want to see you vaults or ask to be added to a new one please leave a comment in the "1password Shared Folders" Google Doc.

-   If you're missing an appropriate vault ask the CEO to create a new vault.
+1. If you're missing an appropriate vault leave a comment in the "1password Shared Folders" Google Doc.
    Refer to the items with NAME_OF_SITE credentials in VAULT_NAME.
 For example:
    "for access please see the AOL credentials in the Luddite vault".
+1. Do not
-Do not store credentials in a vault if everyone has their own user account for the service.
+   store credentials in a vault if everyone has their own user account for the service.
 1. Do not let your password manager store the **master password**.
 It is okay to